Programs need to make decisions

 - are two objects the same1 (represented by

-startswith method that returns true if the string starts with the string given as an argument.
-We’ll mention these true/false methods when they come up.
+True if the string on which the method is called starts with the string given as an argument.
+We'll mention these true/false methods when they come up.

 Notice that the test for equality is two equals signs, not one.
 Forgetting the second equals sign will cause an error.